-The Rupa Suguti property comprises a largely contiguous, 65km2 package of tenements covering Archaean greenstones and includes a previously defined 7km long, east- west trending gold mineralized corridor hosted in basalt close to a contact with granite (see Figure 6).
+The Rupa Suguti property comprises a largely contiguous, 65km2 package of tenements covering Archaean greenstones and includes a previously defined 7km long, east- west trending gold mineralized corridor hosted in basalt close to a contact with granite (see Figure 7).

-In 1995/1996, shallow RC drilling (16 holes) by Iscor Limited at the Chirorwe prospect (see Figure 6) recorded multiple intersections that indicated continuous, medium to high grade gold mineralisation over 800m strike (see Appendix 3 for drill statistics and other details).
-Better intersections from the Iscor RC drilling included:
+In 1995/1996, shallow RC drilling (16 holes) by Iscor Limited over an 800m section (the Chirorwe prospect, see Figures 7 and 8) recorded multiple intersections that indicate the presence of good gold grades and continuous mineralisation over 800m strike (see Appendix 4 for drill statistics and other details).
+Better intersections from the RC drilling included: